Warp To Me Rookie Guide

 Warp broadcasts are orders to warp to a point in space, most of the time the next site.
-Right click on the broacast and Warp to at 0.
+Right click on the broadcast and Warp to at 0.

 Do not warp before FC orders via voice commands.

 If you are flying a logistics ship, you are required to lock every shield broadcast.
-This is most easily done by holding down the hotkey for locking and clicking on the broadcast.
+This is most easily done by holding down the hotkey for locking (Ctrl) and clicking on the broadcast.
 For more information on flying logistics ships, read our Logi Rookie Guide.